Paradoxical Pro-Metastatic Effects of Chemotherapy by Jeffrey Dach MD

 Pro-metastatic Effects of Chemotherapy

-In 2020, Dr. Crescenzo D’Aletio reviewed the medical literature on this effect, writing chemotherapy has paradoxical pro-metastatic effects:
+In 2020, Dr. Crescenzo D’Alterio reviewed the medical literature on this effect, writing chemotherapy has paradoxical pro-metastatic effects:

 This review highlights the paradoxical pro-metastatic effects of chemotherapy linking reactive responses to treatment to tumor relapse and metastasis formation through primary tumor remodeling and generation of a favorable pro-metastatic niche.(1)